 Ask the teachers present what happened and how the child was injured.
 Collect a formal statement from the teachers to document the case for your records.
 You should know who was present on the playground or in the classroom when the child was injured.

-Check to see if there are any differences in the accounts that your teachers provide.
+Check to see if there are any differences in your teachers’ accounts.
 You want to make sure you’re getting the full and accurate story for liability purposes.

 File your incident report securely and keep the record for reference until the statute of limitations is up on the incident.
 Even if the child and parent leave your childcare before the end of the statute of limitations, you still could face a lawsuit within that timeframe.
 Be prepared with adequate recordkeeping.

-iCare’s Childcare Software offers a secure way to house all information related to your childcare business.
+iCare’s childcare app offers a secure way to house all information related to your daycare business.
 Our technology features:

 - Configurable user roles so they can decide who can do or see what information